bolzhub/Root-Inserts/README.md

 as well as
 - The three decks
-- Setup pieces and Monuments
+- Setup pieces
+- Monuments 1 - UPLOAD SOON
+- Monuments 2 - UPLOAD IN AUTUMN

 The inserts are drawers which slide in the containers.
 All faction pieces, including cards, fit in their respective containers.
 Containers' positions are interchangeable.